KrishnaBhaktha2006/KrishnaBhaktha2006-cryptonite_taskphase2_picoctf/Cryptography/HideToSee.md

-But it took me a lot of time to write that the passphrase was nothing i tried with nonsense stuff like Atbash, ATBASH, atbash and it didnt work LoL!
+But it took me a lot of time to write that the passphrase was nothing i tried with nonsense stuff like Atbash, ATBASH, atbash and it didnt work LoL! and after that i put it in atbash cipher of boxentriq and ye it worked and i got my flag!!

 What you learned through solving this challenge: